- Apprenticeship Pre-Registration

 - A minimal fee to those prepping to take their Master’s Licensure Exam.

 Vermont Tech will work with apprentices, community members, Employer Sponsors, and Vermont Department of Labor staff to ensure we continue to meet the needs of the electrical and plumbing trade.
-Should you have any questions about the Apprenticeship Program, please contact the Program Coordinator, Sarah Ballou, by calling 802-728-1680 or by emailing firstname.lastname@example.org.
+Should you have any questions about the Apprenticeship Program, please email the Program Coordinator, Sarah Ballou, or call (802) 728-1680.